Breaking Down Ballet Walks: Raymond Lukens' Tips for Mastering the Deceptively Simple Step

 Once you feel like you’re walking in an accomplished manner, Lukens recommends trying it “at normal, slow and quick musical paces.”
 Vary your port de bras, including gesturing, head movements and changing focus.
 Try to release tension from your hands, arms, neck and face; relaxing into the motion will help you look natural and elegant.
 “Remember,” Lukens says, “dancers need to strive to look like people.”

 Ready to see an example?
-Lukens points to a video of the defilé du ballet of the Paris Opéra Ballet, performed during their January gala, and shown below—over 13 minutes of simple, refined and absolutely beautiful ballet walks.
+Lukens points to this video of the defilé du ballet of the Paris Opéra Ballet, performed during their January gala—over 13 minutes of simple, refined and absolutely beautiful ballet walks.